MiWeiss/Project-Tips/README.md

 Avoid **god-classes** (huge classes with too much logic) and **spaghetti code** (unstructured code).
 You can use various **tools** (e.g. PMD, CPD) to help you with this.

+To further increase readability of your code and its outputs, remove excessive console prints, or (for advanced students), use a logger with a configurable log level.

-Precise style guides are clearly programming language and context dependent.
+Note that the choice of an appropriate style guide is clearly programming language and context dependent.
 See for example the [PF2 Design Principles](./pf2_specific/good_practice.md).

 #### :+1: :+1: High test coverage with meaningful tests